 Non-spendable fund balances include amounts that cannot be spent because they are not in spendable form or are legally or contractually required to be maintained intact.
-There were no non-spendable fund balances as of September 30, 2017.
+As of September 30, 2020, the District did not have non-spendable fund balance in its General Fund.